jgoodhcg/2018-jgood-blog/content/md/posts/2020-01-26-expo-shadow-cljs-starter.md

 $ git clone https://github.com/jgoodhcg/shadow-cljs-expo-starter.git
 ```

 The [REPL is one of the most important parts](https://dev.to/jr0cket/repl-driven-development-ano) of Clojure.
-However, it isn't the repl experience isn't the best with Expo.
+However, the REPL experience isn't the best with Expo.
 Reloading the client application breaks the repl connection and the expo cli and cider will have to be restarted.
 Which happens semi frequently when working with visual stuff -- especially react components.

  This is tolerable for me because I find that the repl is really only needed when I'm doing some experimental thing with state and actions, not visual components.
 So when I'm working on visual stuff I just don't pay much attention to the repl.
 When I want to do repl driven development it is normally with some non visual code and errors requiring reload rarely happen.